openhab/openhab-docs/_addons_bindings/zwave/doc/heiman/hs1caz_0_0.md

     </td>
   </tr>
 </table>

-This group supports 1 node.
+Association group 1 supports 1 node.

 ### Group 2: Root device Group (binary sensor)

 Binary Sensor CO via lifeline and on status Chance of CO detection u25b6 Association group 2: Root Device group(Binary Sensor) Binary Sensor Command Class: Compatible with 300 series 1-Binary Sensor reports status of CO or no CO via Lifeline.
 2-When the sensor detects status change of CO and no CO, the device will be triggered.

-This group supports 5 nodes.
+Association group 2 supports 5 nodes.

 ### Group 3: Root device Group (notification)

 CO status as notification report and on status change of CO detection u25b6Association group 3: Root Device group(Notification) 1-Notification reports status of detect CO or no CO via Lifeline.
 2-When the sensor detects status change of CO and no CO, the device will be triggered.

-This group supports 5 nodes.
+Association group 3 supports 5 nodes.

 ## Technical Information